Last updated on July 17th, 2023 at 06:28 pm

 (A) DIRECT COST

-Direct cost may be defined as the actual expenses incurred on the construction of the project 1.e. the cost of land (known at the initial stage), cost of material and labour involved in the work.
+Direct cost may be defined as the actual expenses incurred on the construction of project 1.e. the cost of land (known at the initial stage), cost of material, and labour involved in the work.

 There is no thumb rule for land cost.
 Hence, land cost should be added at actuals, considering the expenses under the following heads

 - Legal charges

 Grey cement, white cement, steel, sand, metal, rubble, murum, stone dust, grit, bricks, blocks, sanla, lime, door frames, door shutter, door fittings, windows, grills, tiles, stone materials, plumbing materials, and other miscellaneous materials.